UPPS 04.01.08 - Texas State Internet Domain Name Policy

 the proposed resource significantly supports university-related organizations or functions;

 the proposed resource will likely be used by a significant number of faculty, staff, or students;

-the proposed URL of the resource is unlikely to be confused with that of a Texas State organizational unit or with any existing resource within the txstate.edu domain; and
+the proposed domain name of the resource is unlikely to be confused with that of a Texas State organizational unit or with any existing resource within the txstate.edu domain; and

-the administrator (e.g., VP, dean, director, chair) of any organizational unit with which the hostname might otherwise be associated has explicitly approved the use of the hostname on a host outside of txstate.edu.
+the administrator (e.g., vice president, dean, director, chair) of any organizational unit with which the hostname might otherwise be associated has explicitly approved the use of the hostname on a host outside of txstate.edu.

 Information Technology may refuse to provide domain name services for any resource hosted outside the txstate.edu domain if the resource signifies or represents:

 a legitimate or significant risk to the confidentiality, integrity, or availability of the university’s information resources;